carolbezerra-dev/personal-swift/ToDoList/README.md

 - border width `2`
 - corner `radius`

-### 4 - a button, when tapping:
+### 4 - add button, when tapped:

 - a new item must be created at the end of the list
 - text field must be cleared

+### 5 - list item:

+- font `IndieFlower`
+- size `20`
+- color `crimson`

-### 5 - a button to delete all items from the list
+### 6 - delete all button, when tapped:

-- all items are replaced with a blank line
+- all items are replaced for a blank line

-### 6 - when tapping on an item of the list:
+### 7 - when tapping on an item of the list:

-- change the background color to `rgb gray (128,128,128)`
+- change the background color to `rgb gray (255, 255, 131) - limoncello`
 - only one task can be selected by once

-### 7 - when long press on an item in the list:
+### 8 - when long press on an item in the list:

 - it should be `strikethrough (crossed out)`, indicating that it has been completed
 - more than one task can be completed at same time

-### 8 - delete one item:
+### 9 - delete one item:

 - when swiping to left, it should delete this specific item from the list

-### 9 - if you close and reopen the app, the list should continue as it was
+### 10 - if you close and reopen the app, the list should continue as it was

+- persist items
+- persist completed items
+- do not persist selected items